JohnAlexCO/weaver/README.md

 ```

 ##### Day "3", March 23 2022, 50 minutes
 Re-re-designed from scratch.
-Is a lot prettier.
+Is a lot prettier, but does not support filetype definitions.
+This can be re-added later, but this massive update was done to allow building [Friendly](https://github.com/JohnAlexCO/Friendly).
 The same example from before looks like
 ```python
 from crawler import *